Attack on US base in Syria kills Kurdish fighters

 The US military hit Tehran-backed groups in Iraq and Syria on Friday and Saturday.
 US and UK forces unleashed attacks against 36 Houthi targets in Yemen on Sunday.

-The US military’s Central Command (CENTCOM) said its forces “conducted a strike in self-defence against a Houthi … land attack cruise missile” and later hit “four anti-ship cruise missiles, all of which were prepared to launch against ships in the Red Sea”.
+The US military’s Central Command (CENTCOM) said its forces “conducted a strike in self-defense against a Houthi … land attack cruise missile” and later hit “four anti-ship cruise missiles, all of which were prepared to launch against ships in the Red Sea”.

 Feb.
 4 Summary of Additional USCENTCOM Self-Defense Strikes in Yemen